 - Brittany Ervin-Sikhondze, M.D., Anesthesiology Intern, University of Michigan

-More information about the event, and a link to register, is available at radaranesthesia.org/about/events.
+More information about the event, and a link to register, is available at radaranesthesia.org/about/events(link is external).

 RADAR will host additional events throughout the year — both independently and connected with partner foundations and societies such as AUA, FAER, and IARS.
-To receive periodic updates about RADAR events and news, please subscribe to the RADAR newsletter.
+To receive periodic updates about RADAR events and news, please subscribe to the RADAR newsletter(link is external).

 RADAR — Raising Anesthesiology Diversity and Anti-Racism — is a partnership between the Departments of Anesthesiology at the University of Michigan and Washington University in St. Louis.
 Our work is funded through the National Institutes of Health/National Institute of General Medical Sciences under award number R13GM117845.